hopkinsbowman78/music_and_mental_health/Heather/Heather_README.md

 # Project 1

 For Project 1, I worked with a team to find and analyze a dataset of our choice.
-We chose to explore Mental Health in Tech.
-People working in tech are often at their desks for extended amounts of time.
-We explored  how this trend correlates with mental health.
-We examined the data collected through surveys and searched for trends.
-We wanted to find out if there is a link between mental health and companies that offer wellness programs.
-We examined such questions as: What do the results show you about the state of mental health in tech?
-Can you suggest steps that companies can take to help their employees?

 ## Synopsis of Process